Sapir52/Laboratories_advanced_tools/README.md

 # Laboratories in the Advanced Tools in Data Science course

+Lab 1: Scraping_MongoDB
-Lab 1: Use different tools and directories to download data from the web.
+Use different tools and directories to download data from the web.
 Save data into MongoDB database and import tables.

 # GUI containing the tables saved in MongoDB.